Make-School-Courses/FEW-1.1-Web-Foundations/lessons/lesson-03.md

 Follow these steps:

-1. Set a base font style on the body
+1. _Set a base font style_ on the body
-1. Style the big things
+1. Style the big things first
-1. Work your way to the details
+1. **Work your way to the details**

 <!-- > -->

-Setting a base font style.
+### Setting a base font style.

 All other elements will inherit these styles.

 ```CSS
 body {